Grena30/FLFA-Labs/reports/Lab_5.md

 of the code, allowing for high-level analysis and manipulation.
 ASTs are invaluable in various stages of program analysis, such as type checking, optimization, code generation, and refactoring.

+Through these assignments, I have developed my programming skills and my understanding of these fundamental ideas while gaining practical experience dealing with parsing and ASTs.
+In addition to achieving my initial goals, I have also expanded my skill set for processing and evaluating textual data.

+Last but not least it has given me insightful knowledge of ASTs, parsing, and their practical uses.
+I now possess the knowledge and abilities necessary to handle increasingly challenging parsing tasks and investigate potential future developments in this area.
+I can without a doubt say that working on this project has improved my development as a student.

 Ultimately, the ability to program a parser and AST empowers developers and language designers to create powerful tools, such as compilers, interpreters, static analyzers, and IDE features.
 These tools enhance the productivity,